SamsonOso/detecting-occupancy/README.md

 ### Occupancy prediction using sensor data
 #### Link to already deployed app: [occupancy prediction](https://buidingdetect.herokuapp.com/)

-This is a model predictive control for optimizing the performance of heating, ventilation and airconditioning system.
-For simulation purpose, this app is deployed on heroku and the steps taken to do that is outlined as follows:
+This is a model predictive control for occupancy detection optimizing the performance of heating, ventilation and airconditioning system.
+For simulation purpose, this app is deployed on heroku.
+Follow the steps to deploy the app outlined as follows:

 1. Create a Github account if you don't have one.
 2. After creating, follow the steps provided to push this repository.
 Otherwise, you can fork it from this [link](https://github.com/SamsonOso/detecting-occupancy.git).